richardgourley/Video-projects-showcase-plugin-with-bespoke-dashboard-page/README.md

     Retrieving and saving taxonomy terms
     Retrieving and saving post meta
-    Setting up a bespoke form for inserting a custom post type Using JS to open the media library and select an image url in a form Wordpress data validation and sanitization
+    Setting up a bespoke form for inserting a custom post type Using JS to select an image URL from the current media files in the WP site Wordpress data validation and sanitization
     Creating and updating posts with code in WP Abstract classes